kalyani-ingle/kalyani-ingle/README.md

 ## 💻  About me

-I'm Kalyani, a MERN Stack Developer with a passion for building complete applications from concept to production.
+I'm Kalyani, a MERN Stack Developer with a passion for building complete applications from concept to production. <br/>
-Checkout my Portfolio: <a href= "https://kalyani-ingle-portfolio" target="_blank" noopener no referrer> Portfolio </a>
+Checkout my <a href= "https://kalyani-ingle-portfolio" target="_blank" noopener no referrer> Portfolio </a> here.
+Currently I am learning docker, prisma and Sveltekit.

 ## 🎓  Education
 I hold a Bachelor's in Architecture, along with a Master's and PhD in City Planning from IIT Kharagpur.
 During my doctoral work, I used Python for data analysis, statistical modeling, and visualizations, which ignited my interest in programming.
 Since then, I've developed the skills needed to build software projects.

 ## 💼  Experience
-In my journey as a software developer, I've worked on MERN stack projects, co-founded RunCode, and taken on the role of project coordinator.
+In my journey as a developer, I've worked on MERN stack projects, co-founded RunCode, and taken on the role of project coordinator.
 I enjoy every aspect of programming, from crafting beautiful UIs to building backend systems.

 ## 🛠️  Technologies & Skills
 My toolkit includes, but is not limited to: